-If you’re able to travel freely, then heading over the border and checking out a slightly different way of life is a great idea.
+If you can travel freely, then heading over the border and checking out a slightly different way of life is a great idea.
 Of course, spending time in Istanbul and really exploring this iconic and hugely historic city is a major must-do.
 When you’ve had enough or think you’ve seen as much you can absorb for one trip, why not make your next stop Sofia?

 Sofia is the capital city of Bulgaria, and it’s packed with even more history to see.
 Backed by the imposing Vitosha Mountain, you’ll get nature too.
 The drive between Istanbul and Sofia is pretty impressive, but if you don’t have time to go on your own bespoke road trip, the good news is that there are other ways to get there too.
-The distance between the two cities is around 550km, so while it’s a good distance, there are plenty of ways to get there.
+The distance between the two cities is around 550km, so while it’s a reasonable distance, there are plenty of ways to get there.

 When crossing the border, remember to have all your paperwork ready.
-This is a controlled border area, so you will need a passport, visas, and to show your e-visa or residency permit from the Turkish side too.
+This is a controlled border area, so that you will need a passport, visas, and to show your e-visa or residency permit from the Turkish side too.
 If you’re not sure what you need for visiting Bulgaria according to your country of origin, be sure to check things out ahead of time to avoid extra time and stress at the border.